ActiveState/homework/windows-build/README.md

 ## Assignment

-Document and automate building Python 3.5.4, the `cblosc` python package and a reasonable selection of their dependent libraries on Windows 10 or Windows Server 2016 using Visual C++ Build Tools 2017.
+Document and automate building Python 3.5.4, the `cblosc` python package and a minimal selection of their dependent libraries from source on Windows 10 or Windows Server 2016 using Visual C++ Build Tools 2017.
 You should write detailed notes on downloading and building each component by hand, provide a script which automates this process and provide documentation on how to use this script and extend it for other extensions.

 When selecting dependencies to build, prefer libraries which change often and/or are likely to have security issues and steer away from libraries